MarcKaufmann/R-Coding/class1/pre-class1-message.md

 Dear all,

-for our first class on Monday September 16th, you should do the following to be prepared:
+for our first class, you should do the following to be prepared:

 Discourse Forum